 Today, the 100-foot steel tower with a 7-by-7 foot cab is one of the few remaining lookouts on the east side of the Chequamegon-Nicolet National Forest.

 The Mountain Fire Lookout Tower will open on May 1, 2020 (weather depending) for the season and close on November 1, 2020 Site hours are 8:00am till sunset.
 This site is free, but donations are always accepted.
+The tower will open on Wednesday, June 10, 2020.

 Directions: From Mountain, take Hwy 32 North, turn right onto Sparky's Lane, then left on Old 32 Road.
 2 1/2 miles to entrance sign on the right hand side of the road.
 A gravel road leads you to the parking area on top.